gnituy18/tmplx/README.md

 tmplx is a compiler that transforms hybrid HTML/Go templates into a fully dynamic hypermedia web application.
 Check out [Example Project](https://github.com/gnituy18/tmplx/tree/main/example_project) to see what it can do.

-tmplx tries bring state-driven UI development to the hypermedia world.
+tmplx tries to bring state-driven UI development to the hypermedia world.
 Paired with Go, my language of choice, it offers a seamless experience for building web apps.

-HTMX is an powerful tool that enhances the current state of HTML.
+HTMX is a powerful tool that enhances the current state of HTML.
 However, it lacks a robust framework for our minds to manage the complexity of larger web apps.

 > [!WARNING]
 > The project is in active development, with most of the features incomplete, and bugs or undefined behavior may occur.